kloopko/kohana-admin/README.md

 ### Permissions
-This module relies on default Auth modules ACL (`roles_users` table), but you can override this by extending the `Controller_Admin::check_permissions()` method in your child controller, e.g.
+This module relies on default Auth module to provide ACL (`roles_users`) but you can override this by extending the `Controller_Admin::check_permissions()` method in your child controller, e.g.

 	public static function check_permissions(Request $request)
 	{